 BA (Georgetown University), MBA (Columbia University)

-Jennifer is a fourth-year PhD candidate in Organisational Behaviour at London Business School.
+Jennifer is a fifth-year PhD candidate in Organisational Behaviour at London Business School.
 Her research interests include topics related to creativity and identity.
 Specifically she is fascinated by the transition from a less-creative to a more-creative self concept.
 Her research explores the psychological, social and emotional experience of creativity.
 She recently gave a TEDx talk inspired by some of her research.

 Jennifer is also certified as a coach through the ICF-accredited program of New Ventures West.
 She delivers leadership training programs to McKinsey & Company and other corporate clients.